entering grades 6th-8th

 “Wilderness camp is a unique seven day, six night adventure in creating a Christian community while living outdoors.
 It is a challenging experience where campers develop relational skills: listening to others, expressing their own needs and ideas, caring for others, and making inclusive group decisions.
 Campers in this challenging environment will learn, about community building, camping skills, and how to care for creation.
-This year’s theme is “Building New Community.”
+This year’s theme is “One World Together.”
 This camp is limited to those who will be in the 7th or 8th grade in the fall and registration is limited, so register early to get your spot.

 Only at Canyon Camp